m0vva/cwc/README.md

 ## What

-bit-over-ip: Low level protocol for sending timed on-off state over TCP/IP or UDP/IP.
+bit-over-ip: Low level byte-oriented protocol for sending timed on-off state over IP.

 ## Why

-I'm looking for a way to transmit hand-keyed and keyer-keyed morse (telegraph-style)over the internet.
+I'm looking for a way to transmit hand-keyed and keyer-keyed morse (telegraph-style) over the internet or maybe even over other amateur IP services.

 Ideally, this is via a toggled line on a serial port or software generated from morse keying or morse (tone) detecting software.

 ## The model in brief

-A *hub* can host one or more *channels*, each of which can contain multiple *carriers*.
-A *node* can exchange messages with a *hub* to interact with its channels.
+A *reflector* can host one or more *channels*, each of which can contain multiple *carriers*.
+A *station* can exchange messages with a *reflector* to interact with its channels.

 This becomes generated *carrier* that is a bunch of on and off events, with strict timing maintained so it can be re-constructed at the far end.
-Packers of on/off events are sent via UDP, as is this whole protocol.
+Packets of on/off events are sent via UDP, as is this whole protocol.

 Data can get lost, but we can deal with that.

 Carriers are grouped into a *channel* which has a name, and some control interface.

-Channels are hosted on a *server*.
+Channels are hosted on a *reflector*.

 ##  Entities in detail